Talking about race

 As the Jewish community becomes more racially, ethnically and culturally diverse, Be’chol Lashon seeks to bring the historic Jewish commitment to civil rights and racial justice forward into the 21st century, providing new opportunities for Jewish professionals and others to actively engage in conversations race, ethnicity and identity.

 Many Jewish organizations state “welcoming” and/or “inclusivity” as part of their mission statement and are interested in developing programs aimed at diversity.
 Despite the Jewish community’s progressive views and pride in contributions to the Civil Rights Movement, Jews along with other Americans tend to avoid talking about race.
 Race remains the proverbial “elephant in the room,” miring Jewish organizations in institutional inertia.
 A sensitive and potentially volatile issue, well-intentioned efforts can be fraught or derailed because of misunderstandings.

 In a world connected through social media and technology, knowing how to encounter the ‘other’ is an increasingly important skill.
 How can we be better prepared?
 How can we be “culturally competent?”

 “Recognizing the distinct cultural, linguistic, and ethnic identities of different people and groups is not merely a question of civility, but a vital human need.”

 —Charles Taylor, philosopher

-To tailor a strategy that best meets your goals, please contact us.
+Contact us to tailor a strategy that best meets your goals.

 Be’chol Lashon facilitates workshops or more informal community conversations to air concerns, gain comfort with being vulnerable and model how to talk about race.
 We recognize the need to meet participants where they are, allowing space to explore the root causes and consequences of unexamined bias and prejudice, opening up opportunities for safe, structured dialogue. .
 In the words of one participant, “Your conference helped make me aware of my privilege but not ashamed or embarrassed by it.”